llmrb/llm/docs/OPENAI.md

 #### Responses

 [OpenAI's responses API](https://platform.openai.com/docs/guides/conversation-state?api-mode=responses)
-is similar to the chat completions API, but unlike the chat completions API it can maintain conversation state for you.
+is an alternative to the standard chat completions API and it has a number of advantages over the standard chat completions API.
+Perhaps most notably, it maintains message state on OpenAI's servers by default but that's not all.
+It also provides access to remote tools, such as web search and file search tools, and more.

 The following example stores message state on OpenAI's servers &ndash;
 and in turn a client can avoid maintaining state manually as well as avoid sending